dinasv/CSBFinder/README.md

     > Important: this is a huge dataset.
 See instructions below, how to run CSBFinder with a large dataset
 - cog_info.txt
     Functional information of gene orthology groups
+- taxa_csbfinder.txt
+    Taxonomy information for the user interface

 ### Execution of CSBFinder on the Chromosomal Dataset of 1,485 prokaryotic genomes